-We are identifying ways for people to get involved in making decisions about the management and future of Aotearoa’s marine estate.
+We identified ways for people to get involved in making decisions about the management and future of Aotearoa's marine estate.

 Ocean management processes need to be collaborative, with input from Māori, non-industry stakeholders and the public.
 Effective management should incorporate indigenous knowledge and support Treaty of Waitangi partnerships.